nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Deleting a buyer with an out-of-bound index

-   1. Prerequisites: Filter the buyer list using the `find` command to show fewer buyers than the total list size.
+   1. Prerequisites: Switch to buyer mode using the `switch b` command.
+Filter the buyer list using the `find` command to show fewer buyers than the total list size.

    1. Test case: `delete x` (where x is within the bounds of the full list but not within the filtered list)
    Expected: No buyer is deleted.
 Error message indicating an invalid buyer index for the filtered list is shown.
 Status bar remains unchanged.